dhis2/dhis2-docs/src/developer/web-api/metadata.md

 {
   "type": "REMOVE",
   "target": "ORGANISATION_UNIT",
-  "targetUid": "<uid>"
+  "targetId": "<uid>"
 }
 ```
-The `targetUid` refers to the object  by its ID which should be removed.
+The `targetId` refers to the object  by its ID which should be removed.
 A free text `comment` can be added to any type of comment.

 Only `target` type `ORGANISATION_UNIT` is supported currently.